Goldinteractive/gold-features/README.md

 The docs are generated using stylemark (https://github.com/nextbigsoundinc/stylemark).

-Generate it using `yarn stylemark` in the root directory.
+Generate it using `yarn docs` in the root directory.

 It automatically scans the entire `/packages` dir for `.md` or annotated code.
 Based on the findings it will generate a static documentation which is being served by Github Pages (Jekyll is disabled because it ignores certain folders, e.g. `node_modules`, `_stylemark`).